Matip goal against Leeds makes Liverpool boss Klopp break into hysteric laughter

 Matip goal against Leeds makes Liverpool boss Klopp break into hysterical laughter

-Liverpool centre-back Joel Matip made manager Jurgen Klopp burst out laughing on Wednesday when he burst forwards from the back to score a goal from open play against Leeds.
+Liverpool centre-back Joel Matip made manager Jurgen Klopp burst out laughing on Wednesday when he rushed forwards from the back to score a goal from open play against Leeds.

 Matip, not known for his goalscoring, played a one-two with Mohamed Salah before unleashing a cool finish past the goalkeeper.

-And Klopp absolutely loved the exchange, celebrating with a big smile along with his assistants.
+And Klopp absolutely loved the exchange, celebrating with a big smile along with his assistants as the Reds ran away with an eventual 6-0 win.

 Editors' Picks